 Bring any pot with a steamer basket and any amount of water in the bottom to a rapid boil (I mean, there need to be at least a few inches of water—enough to cover the bottom and not evaporate entirely while cooking), add large eggs to the basket (straight out of the refrigerator, or room temperature; it doesn’t matter), cover, and steam for 6.5 minutes.
 When the timer beeps, remove the eggs from the pot and quickly submerge them in cold water to stop them cooking then and there.
 Food retains residual heat even after being removed from the stove, and will keep cooking internally unless prohibited somehow.

 This method still isn’t foolproof—if you put more than one layer of eggs in the steamer basket, you might need to increase the cook time, and even from the same carton of eggs, there will be variability in their size and weight, so not all eggs will cook exactly the same.
-Water will boil and look the same by eye in any pot, over any burner, and is always about 212 degrees Fahrenheit (except where altitude can cause variations), so relying on the steam that comes from this to “boil” eggs is a more reliable benchmark than anything that involves simmering, which is more of a subjective state, and certainly more reliable than anything that can be influenced by pot size or burner power.
-Steam is also better at surrounding the eggs to cook them evenly on all sides, there’s no risk of ghost eggs, and this method keeps eggs out of the boiling water itself, to ensure that the temperature won’t drop when you add them to the pot.
+But the advantage is that boiling water will look the same by eye in any pot, over any burner, and is always about 212 degrees Fahrenheit (except where altitude can cause variations), so using the steam that comes from this to “boil” eggs is a more reliable benchmark than anything that involves simmering, which most other jammy egg recipes do and which is more of a subjective state.
+Steaming is also certainly more reliable than any method that can be influenced by pot size or burner power, and is better at surrounding the eggs to cook them evenly on all sides.
+Additionally, this method keeps eggs out of the boiling water itself so there’s no risk of ghost eggs or of the temperature dropping when you add eggs to the pot.

 At the end of the day, stay flexible, try some different approaches, and just remember that an overcooked wannabe soft-boiled egg can easily become such delicious egg salad that by lunch you won’t even remember you were striving for that jammy yolk in the first place.
 And then try again tomorrow morning.